 - Large organisations external to the affected regions

-Check back regularly to see if we have opened another round, or subscribe to FRRR eNews, as we promote all available grant rounds in our newsletters.
+FRRR recently secured more funding for this program and we are currently finalising the details of the next round.
+Check back regularly, or subscribe to FRRR eNews, as we promote all available grant rounds in our newsletters.

 TTTT R6 - up to $20,000

 Please check each funding round above for the relevant closing dates, application processes, forms and guidelines.

 Before applying, please review the guidelines and application form carefully.

 If you have any queries or wish to discuss your project, please contact the Program Manager, Jacki Dimond e on 1800 170 020 or email.